Luke-Shaw/RAP-peer-review/meeting_notes/20200123_kick_off_meeting.md

 ## Attendees

 (Facilitator)
-Alex
+Alex.
 Best Practice & Impact Division in ONS.
 Facilitator of Task & Finish Group

-Steve
-Steve, Data Scientist PHE, Automation of processes, R packages
+Steve.
+Data Scientist PHE, Automation of processes, R packages

-Paul

-David
+Paul.

+David.
 At start of RAP journey, in VOA

-Warwick
+Warwick.
 Role is to help spread capability across CQC

 (Chair)
-Luke
+Luke.
 Statistician in DfE, not linked to RAP currently

 ## Relevant Resources